Speeding up SELECT COUNT, which has become slow in MySQL 8.0

 Bug number: 112767

-The ability to preload pages for parallel reading threadsClustered indexes read more pages than necessary, causing excessive read I/O and poor SELECT COUNT performance.I found out that this is the case.
+The ability to pre-load pages for parallel reading threadsClustered indexes read more pages than necessary, causing excessive read I/O and degrading SELECT COUNT performance.I found out that this is the case.

-- Secondary indexes must be specified using hint clauses (USE INDEX or FORCE INDEX).
+- You must specify a secondary index using a hint clause (USE INDEX or FORCE INDEX).

 - Condition required in WHERE clause